ThreeFortyThree-Canada/elections-canada-mcp-server/README.md

 # Elections Canada MCP Server

 This is a Model Context Protocol (MCP) server that provides access to Canadian federal election data.
-It currently supports results from the 2021 election, redistributed to the 2023 riding boundaries.
-Future updates will include past elections, census demographics, and real-time projections.
+It currently supports results from the 2021 and 2025 elections.
+Future updates will include past elections, census demographics, and ThreeFortyThree real-time projections.

-Brought to you by [ThreeFortyThree](https://threefortythree.ca), this server powers [ThreeFortyThree Chat](https://threefortythree.ca/chat) and is available for use with local models via Claude Desktop.
+Brought to you by [ThreeFortyThree](https://threefortythree.ca), this server powers [ThreeFortyThree Chat](https://threefortythree.ca/chat) and is available for use with MCP clients such as Claude Desktop.

 ---